Why does employment law exist?

 It is essential that, as an employer, you are knowledgeable about employment legislation and laws.
-There are several acts and laws that protect employees' and worker’s wellbeing.
+There are several acts and laws that protect employees' and workers' wellbeing in the workplace.

 Let’s look at what employment law covers, as well as the reasons for it to exist in the first place.

-If you need immediate support, get in touch with one of the Croner experts here.
+If you need immediate support, get in touch with one of the Croner experts by calling 01455 858 132.

 What is employment law?

-It is legislation that governs employer and employee relationships, including trade unions.
-Many of the laws look to outline and protect UK workers’ rights and employees’ rights.
+It is legislation that governs employer and employee relations, including trade unions.
+Many of the laws look to outline and protect UK workers’ and employees' rights.
 We find employment rights in the UK in various acts, regulations, laws and statutory code of practice.

-You must abide by employment law and it’s important to have a good understanding of your obligations.
+As an employer, you must ensure your business abides by current employment laws and regulations; it’s vital to have a thorough understanding of your obligations.

 Failing to follow these correctly and violating employee rights in the UK could allow staff to bring claims to an employment tribunal.